2/26/2025

 Matt Faulkner

 Thanks for the question, Aaron.
-So I think, you know, when you think about pricing pressures, you know, we've seen double digit declines.
-We're anticipating similar results for for 2025.
-And, you know, the industry is is feeling the pressures across pretty much every state that that we operate in.
-We're seeing similar trends.
-It clearly varies depending upon some of the markets, but we do expect that to continue and and weigh on the top line, which is then going to have an impact on adjusted even as a percentage of the top line there.
+So I think, you know, when you think about pricing pressures, you know, we we've seen double digit declines where we're anticipating similar results for for 2025.
+And, you know, the industry is is feeling the pressures across pretty much every state that we operate in, we're seeing similar trends.
+It clearly varies depending upon some of the markets, but we do expect that to continue and weigh on the top line, which is then going to have an impact on an adjusted EBITDA as a percentage of the top line there.
+So hard to predict where it goes,

 speaker